Help Me Choose:

 Our natural soaps are mild, gentle, and naturally moisturizing.
 So what makes a complexion soap?
 Complexion soaps are superfatted a bit more than body soaps to provide extra moisturization.
 They are unscented or very lightly scented with pure essential oils known to be good for facial skin.

 The natural soaps we recommend as complexion soaps are formulated with facial clays, extra butters, and skin moisturizing and nourishing ingredients that add new life to dull, sluggish complexions.

 That being said, I have used all of our natural soaps on my face.
-My face’s favorites often contain lots of coconut milk, like the Herbal Mist and Lavender Rosemary, neither of which are considered complexion soaps.
+My face’s favorites often contain lots of coconut milk, like the Sage Mist and Lavender Rosemary, neither of which are considered complexion soaps.
 Try different samples, because, in the end, your choice of natural facial soap depends on your unique skin type.

 No Added Scent

 To make a soap or any skincare item completely "unscented," commercial companies must add scent neutralizing chemicals.

 Our natural soaps with "no added scent" may still have natural aromas due to the unrefined oils and butters, honey, grains, flowers, spices, herbs, or herbal infused oils.